auranative/aura.js/aura.js/readme_backup.md

 </big></code><em>
 <p align="center"><button onclick="navigator.clipboard.writeText('<script src=&quot;https://cdn.jsdelivr.net/npm/aura.js/dist/aura.min.js&quot;></script>')"></button></p>
 <hr>
-💡Usage Once installed, you can import and use the utility functions in your project.
+💡 Usage Once installed, you can import and use the utility functions in your project.
 ES Module Import You can import specific functions to keep your bundle small, or import the entire library object.
 <strong>